-The process of CPR on the human heart
+The Process of CPR on the Human Heart

 An excessively strong push could lead to broken ribs.
 This is precisely why you must ensure you push to the right depth each time.
-Medical professionals recommend practicing in order to achieve such a depth.
+Medical professionals recommend practicing hands only CPR in order to achieve such depth.
 If you do not have access to a healthcare facility that allows you to practice, you may want to take CPR AED certification online or a local course in CPR to learn the right way through demonstrations.

 Another way to ensure perfect CPR delivery each time is to switch to another resuscitator or first responder at periodic intervals of two minutes.
 This is an excellent way to avert fatigue.